-When we headed out for our Coba Mayan Encounter Tour with AllTourNative, I knew we would be visiting Coba, swimming in cenotes, ziplining and more.
-What I didn’t know was that I would get such an education during this Mayan adventure.
+When we headed into the Mayan Jungle for our Coba Mayan Encounter Tour with AllTourNative, I knew we would be visiting Coba ruins, swimming in cenotes, ziplining, and more.
+What I didn’t know was that there would be so much to learn during this Mayan adventure.
 And it turns out there was an awful lot I didn’t know.

-But before telling you about all I learned and our amazing Mayan adventure, let me tell you why you should consider touring with AllTourNative when seeking a tour of the Coba Mayan ruins near Cancun.
+But before telling you about both ancient and modern Mayans, the Coba Ruins, and our amazing Mayan Jungle adventure, let me tell you why you should consider touring with AllTourNative when seeking a tour operator.

 **Disclaimer: This was a hosted trip, however, all opinions are my own.
 I strive to provide my readers with my most authentic sentiments.